mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

 <a id=train></a>
 # 2. Train And Predict

 Let's train a Prophet model.
-It's actually pretty simple.
 You just initialize an object and `fit`!
 That's all.

-Prophet warns that it disabled weekly and daily seasonaility.
-That's fine because our data set is monthly and does not have more granular interval to capture weekly or daily seasonality.
+Prophet warns that it disabled weekly and daily seasonality.
+That's fine because our data set is monthly so there is no weekly or daily seasonality.

 ```python